-The standards of this subsection apply to permanent signs that are erected on private property and that extend into the right-of-way.
+The standards of this subsection apply to permanent signs that are erected on private property and that extend into the right-of-way. and temporary signs that are in the right-of-way.

-1. Projecting Signs.

-- Projecting signs that extend into the right-of-way must meet the following standards: - a.
-Distance Into the Right-of-way. - i.
-Where allowed, signs may extend into the right-of-way not more than ten feet or within two feet of the curbline, whichever is the smaller projection. - ii.
+- 1. Projecting Signs. - Projecting signs that extend into the right-of-way must meet the following standards: - a.
+Distance Into the Right-of-way. - Where allowed, signs may extend into the right-of-way not more than ten feet or within two feet of the curbline, whichever is the smaller projection. - ii.
 Diagonal corner signs may extend into the right-of-way to a point that is determined by extending a line from the maximum points allowed for projecting signs on each street frontage (See Figure